 If there's room in the fridge, great.
 If not, use a cooler.
 Bag the brining salmon in good, leak proof freezer bags and put them in a large pan or bowl in the fridge.
 Or put the bagged, brining salmon into a cooler, along with some ice.

-With these brining tips, you'll be able to produce great smoked salmon safely.
+With these tips you'll be able to produce great smoked salmon safely.
 For more information about brine and brining, the Salmon Brine page should be of interest.